Pandemic Relief Housing Program

 Disproportionately impacted: Entities are those that experienced disproportionate public health or economic outcomes from the pandemic.
 The Nebraska Department of Economic Development (DED) determines that the households of refugees and other such immigrants were disproportionately impacted by the COVID-19 public health emergency.

-The State has identified the following counties under a population of 100,000 as disproportionately impacted:
+The State has identified the following counties as disproportionately impacted:

 Pandemic Relief Housing Program